kubernetes/test-infra/prow/cmd/peribolos/README.md

   - Rename the backend team to node
   - Add anne as a member and jane as a maintainer to node
   - Similar things for another-team (details elided)
+* Ensure that the team has admin rights to `some-repo`, read access to `other-repo` and no other privileges

 Note that any fields missing from the config will not be managed by peribolos.
 So if description is missing from the org setting, the current value will remain.